 Due to the heart shaped diamond’s inherent cutting style, inclusions and material flaws tend to show up easily.
 Generally, I would recommend that you don’t to go lower a SI1 grade if you want an eye-clean diamond.

 That said, eye-cleanliness is a very subjective issue that varies between different people.
-While I am a trained grader and have an eagle eye for details, that doesn’t mean everyone has the same capacity as me.
+While I am a trained grader and have an eagle eye for details, it doesn’t mean everyone has the same capacity as me.
 Likewise, 20 years down the road when I get older and my eyesight deteriorates, most SI2s would probably look eye-clean to me by that time.

 The majority of SI2 heart cut diamonds like this 0.73 carat stone aren’t eyeclean.